 A Brief History of Contemporary Christian Music

-Note: This article is still undergoing construction, with new graphics and links being added, and other plans besides.
-So if you see something that seems to be a little out of sync with the rest of the article, give it a few weeks.
+Note: This article undergoes constant tweaking, with new content being added, etc. So if you see something that seems to be a little out of sync with the rest of the article, give it a few weeks.
 Also, if you see anything that you think needs correction, addition, or deletion, please contact us and let us know.
 Or if you just want to add your note to the “Reader Response” section, let me know.

 - Anyone who did NOT grow up with "Jesus music" and "Contemporary Christian Music" to learn from the folks who did and the music they loved.